rainydaysavings/rainy/_includes/about.md

 Computer Science student at University of Porto, for professional information please take a look at my Curriculum Vitae.

-Video game enthusiast currently striving to pursue a career in game development.

 ## Interests
 ### Video Games
-For many an addiction, but for those who play, a tremendously powerful medium.

-Throughout the years I've seen the industry growing and the stigma around it shrinking, I wish to be able to create experiences such as those that helped me grow and define what I am now.

-Favourites are Sly Cooper 2, MGS: Peace Walker and GTA: Vice City.
+Video game enthusiast currently striving to pursue a career in game development.

+From PS1 classics to indies, have a great a soundtrack, and I'm in.

 ### Music
 Progressive, industrial and experimental.